Visa policy of Haiti

 Haiti allows citizens from most countries to stay visa free for 3 months.

 All non-Haitian passport holders must pay a tourist fee of US$10 on arrival.

 Visitors must hold passports that are valid for at least 6 months from the date of arrival.

 Visa policy map

 Visa in advance

 As per the Embassy of Haiti in Washington, D.C.'s website, pre-arranged visas are required for nationals of the following countries:

-However, according to IATA, pre-arranged visas are required for nationals of the following countries:
+However, according to IATA, pre-arranged visas are required for nationals of the following countries and territories:

-These countries may enter visa free for 3 months if they hold a valid United States, Canadian, or Schengen visa or a resident permit or if they are of Haitian origin.
+Nationals of these countries may enter visa free for 3 months if they hold a valid United States, Canadian, United Kingdom or Schengen visa or a resident permit or if they are of Haitian origin.